Sreeramvv/project-House-price-analysis/README.md

 | SVM                 | 0.9459   | 0.6892    | 0.2325  | 0.3477   |

 ### Results and Observation
-Random Forest performed the best overall with highest Accuracy (95.5%) and balanced Precision-Recall.
+- Random Forest performed the best overall with the highest Accuracy (95.5%) and balanced Precision-Recall.
-Naive Bayes had the highest Recall but lower Precision.
+- Naive Bayes had the highest Recall but lower Precision.
-Logistic Regression and SVM showed decent performance but struggled with Recall.
+- Logistic Regression and SVM showed decent performance but struggled with Recall.
-Decision Tree also performed strongly, slightly behind Random Forest.
+- Decision Tree also performed strongly, slightly behind Random Forest.